 Work Performance Reports in Project Management

 Monitoring and controlling the status of the project is essential for any project’s success.
-Typically, Work Performance reports provide a general view that helps to understand if a project is going as it is planned or is deviated from the original plan.
-Basically, performance reports are very important documents for both project managers and stakeholders.
+Typically, Work Performance reports provide a general view that helps to understand if a project is performing as it is planned or is deviated from the original plan.
+Basically, performance reports are very important project documents for both project managers and stakeholders.
 They provide a clear picture of the project’s current performance.
 If the project is performing as planned, the project team and stakeholders feel comfortable, otherwise, they must struggle to bring the project on track.
-In this article, we will provide the work performance report definition and discuss the tools and techniques for performance reporting.
+In this article, we will talk about the importance of project performance reporting and discuss the tools and techniques.

-In order to decide the project’s current performance, project managers need reports.
-These reports generally include a comparison of planned and actual figures.
-They can be created to analyze any project’s resource, direct costs and indirect costs and schedule variance.
+In order to recognize the project’s current performance, stakeholders need feedback from the project team.
+These feedbacks generally include the comparisons of planned and actual figures.
+They can be collected to analyze a project’s resource efficiency, direct costs and indirect costs and schedule variance.

 Before to start, let’s review the work performance data and work performance information to provide a better understanding of the concept.

 What is Work Performance Data?

 Work Performance Data is the raw observations and measurements related to the project’s status.
 They are the inputs to create the work performance information.